 This handbook has been prepared for you as both a set of rules and an information guide to the programs and activities found at Cato-Meridian Junior-Senior High School.
-Please keep this handbook and keep it in a convenient location and reference it as needed throughout the school year.
+Please keep this handbook in a convenient location and reference it as needed throughout the school year.

 We have a dedicated and caring staff available to assist our students in becoming successful and productive citizens in our school community.
 Two-way, open and ongoing communication is key to reaching those goals.
-After a challenging couple of school years, it is important now, more than ever to become a united school community.
+As we have overcome a global pandemic, it is important that we continue to work together as a united school learning community.

-It is my hope that your years at Cato-Meridian Junior-Senior High School will be filled with many positive and happy experiences of growth and learning.
-I am confident that the 2021-2022 school year will be an excellent school year for all our students.
+It is my hope that your years at Cato-Meridian Junior-Senior High School will be filled with many positive experiences and happy memories.
+I am confident that the 2023-2024 school year will be an excellent one for all our students.